Back To Search Results

 Nursing, Allied Health, and Interprofessional Team Interventions

-The Konno-Rastan aortic root enlargement is a complex cardiac surgical procedure that requires a team formed by cardiac surgeons, cardiac anesthesiologists, trained cardiac nurses, cardiologists, perfusionists, intensivists, operating room technicians, pharmacists, physical therapists, nutritionist and many other specialist hospital staff to work in coordination to provide the best results for the patient.
-Each member of the team plays a significant role in the conduction of this procedure.
-Coordinated interprofessional team interaction helps to achieve a best outcome in terms of outstanding surgery, smooth recovery and better quality of life for the patient.
+The Konno-Rastan aortic root enlargement is a complex cardiac surgical procedure that requires a team formed by cardiac surgeons, cardiac anesthesiologists, trained cardiac nurses, cardiologists, perfusionists, intensivists, operating room technicians, pharmacists, physical therapists, nutritionisst and many other specialized hospital staff to work in coordination to provide the best results for the patient.
+Each member of the team plays a significant role in the conduct of this procedure.
+Coordinated interprofessional team interaction helps achieve the best outcomes in terms of outstanding surgery, smooth recovery, and a better quality of life for the patient.

 Nursing, Allied Health, and Interprofessional Team Monitoring